South Africa Service, Adventure and Safari

 DAYS 6-12: COMMUNITY SERVICE ON THE WILD COAST

 We’ll bid Kruger goodbye before catching a flight from Nelspruit to East London, the capital of the Wild Coast.
-The Wild Coast of South Africa boasts beautiful beaches, incredible wildlife and friendly locals who will welcome you to their home.
-For the next ten days, we will be based in Chinsta, just outside the city of East London.
-Teens will spend their time volunteering at local elementary schools to revitalize the school buildings and focus on finishing a new playground for the local children.
+The Wild Coast of South Africa boasts beautiful beaches, incredible wildlife, and friendly locals who will welcome you into their homes.
+For the next week we will be based in Chintsa, just outside the city of East London.
+You will spend your time volunteering at local elementary schools to revitalize the school buildings and focus on finishing a new playground for the local children.
 Our local partner organization has dedicated itself to matching volunteer efforts with local communities in need.

 One of the local school mothers gave a passionate speech to our last group at the conclusion of our project and described our work as “oxygen for the village, as you have breathed new life into this community.”

-This service project is perfect for any teenager who wants to participate in a hands-on construction service project with an abundance of interaction with young children.
+This service project is perfect for anyone who wants to participate in a hands-on construction service project with an abundance of interaction with young children.
 We’ll be welcomed into the homes of those who live here, and enjoy lessons in cooking and dance, getting insight into the everyday life of the Xhosa people.
-There’s plenty of time for activities outside of work; spend your time surfing, horseback riding, engaging in discussions about developing world issues, beach sports and visiting a local game reserve where we’ll have the chance to interact with young lion cubs.
+There’s plenty of time for activities outside of work too!
+Spend your time surfing, horseback riding, engaging in discussions about developing world issues, beach sports, and visiting a local game reserve.

-Once our service work is complete, we’ll feel the satisfaction of having made a real contribution to people’s lives, as we say goodbye to the Wild Coast.
-Time and time again, teens on our South Africa trip return home with increased confidence, self awareness and a renewed passion for volunteer work as meaningful part of their goals in life.
+Once our service work is complete, we’ll feel the satisfaction of having made a real contribution to people’s lives as we say goodbye to the Wild Coast.
+Time and time again, those who join us on our South Africa program return home with increased confidence, self awareness, and a renewed passion for volunteer work as a meaningful part of their goals in life.